Cogitate-consortium/cogitate-data/docs/04_data.md

 # Data curation procedurs

-A detailed explanation about the multiple steps that were taken to prepare the data to be released in public will be available in [Appendix 7](#Appendix 7).
-Data Curation Standard Operating Procedure.
+A detailed explanation about the multiple steps that were taken to prepare the data to be released in public will be available in Appendix 7.

+# Metadata Curation Procedures

+Comprehensive guidance on extracting and managing metadata relevant to the COGITATE project is available in Appendix 8.